grommet/grommet/src/js/components/Stack/README.md

 **guidingChild**

 Which child to guide layout from.
 All other children will be positioned
       within that area.
+Defaults to 'first'.
 Defaults to `first`.

 ```
 number